 She holds a master's degree in Multimedia, Photography and Design from S.I.
 Newhouse School of Communications, Syracuse University and a bachelor's degree in Cultural Anthropology from Colby College.
-Her work has been featured in The New York Times, ViewFind, Scalawag Magazine and Catchlight.
+Her work has been featured in The New York Times, ViewFind, Scalawag Magazine, Greenpeace and Catchlight.
 She has exhibited with Atlanta Photography Group, Atlanta, GA, Photoville, Brooklyn, NY, Light Work Student Invitational, Syracuse, NY, Newhouse One, Syracuse, NY, and Awamaki, Ollantaytambo, Peru.

 She was selected for the West Award, Momenta Project New Orleans, and was a recipient of the Lui Multiculturalism Scholarship from Syracuse University and recently participated in an artist-in-residence with Amazon Conservation Association, Villa Carmen Biological Station, Peru.
 She is also currently an International Women’s Media Foundation (IWMF) grantee.